raghavkalia/my-chat-app/README.md

 # My-Chat-App
-This project was bootstrapped with [My-Chat-App](https://my-chats-appp.netlify.app/).
+This project is available at [My-Chat-App](https://my-chats-appp.netlify.app/).